liamfrazer/software-engineer-journey/docs/Learning/The Complete React Guide/Managing State and Using Hooks.md

 * Calling the `setCounter` special function within the example above, will then allow the Component where the state is stored to be re-rendered
 * In the example above, counter will be re-created each time the component function executes, this means that we're able to use a const

+* When you call `setSelectedTopic`, React schedules the state update and then re-executes the Component Function.
+Therefore, the updated value is only available once the Component Function has been re-rendered.
 *